The Black Shield of Falworth: Plot

 Myles Falworth (Tony Curtis) and his sister Meg (Barbara Rush) live in obscurity on a farm in Crisbey-Dale with their guardian Diccon Bowman (Rhys Williams).
 This is to protect them from the attainder placed upon their family by King Henry IV of England (Ian Keith) because their father has been (falsely) accused of treason and murdered by the Earl of Alban (David Farrar).
 When a hunting party comprising the Earl of Alban, the lord of Crisbey-Dale, and another nobleman, Sir Robert, stop at their farm for refreshment, they are repulsed by Myles, who stops them from molesting his sister.

-This confrontation accelerates Diccon's plans to send them to Mackworth Castle in Derbyshire (based on the eponymous castle), so that they can come under the protection of William, The Earl of Mackworth (Herbert Marshall), a close friend of Myles and Meg's father.
+This confrontation accelerates Diccon's plans to send them to Mackworth Castle in Derbyshire (based on the eponymous castle), so that they can come under the protection of William, Earl of Mackworth (Herbert Marshall), a close friend of Myles' and Meg's father.
 In Myles he sees the man who can finally rid England of the evil machinations of the Earl of Alban.
+Trained by Sir James, Mackworth's trainer of squires and men of arms, who is harder on him than the other squires, and honed to a fine fighting edge, Myles is first trained to be a squire, then as a knight.
+He is finally knighted by King Henry the Fourth.

+His knighting results in his arrest as a traitor under the rules of attainder; his father, the Earl of Falworth, had been attainted of treason by a young King Henry, the same king who had knighted Sir Myles.
+Myles demands, and is granted the right of trial by combat against the Earl of Alban who had named his father traitor.
+He is successful in killing Alban in a trial by combat that turned into an attempt to murder the King, foiling the Earl's attempt to seize the English crown.
+Afterwards, King Henry restores Myles to his family name, rank, and lands.

-Myles is first trained to be a squire, then as a knight, and is finally knighted by the king.
-He is successful in killing the Earl of Alban in a trial by combat, foiling Alban's attempt to seize the English crown.
-Myles, having fallen in love with the Earl of Mackworth's daughter while staying at the castle, is finally able to propose marriage to the Lady Anne (Janet Leigh) after he has proven his mettle.
-The Earl gives his hearty consent, and the two families are joined.
+Myles, having fallen in love with Lady Anne (Janet Leigh), the Earl of Mackworth's daughter while living at the castle, is finally able to propose marriage, having proven his mettle.
+Mackworth gives his hearty consent, and the two families are joined.